ilqarilyasov/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     while (a < n^3):
       a += n^2

-    This will run just 2 time.
-O(1)
+    This is going to run linear time.
+Answer: O(n)
-    First time 'a' is going to be 'n^2' and the next time 'a = n^4' and it's bigger than 'n^3' and loop will break

 b)  sum = 0
     for i in range(n):